 You can enter to all this museums its free except of the Royal Museum of Fine Arts.
 The square is a great place to visit, you’ll have a fantastic time adoring this beautiful architectural designs of the buildings.

-Its is located just on the left side of the Royal Palace.
-Keep in mind that this is a road where you’ll encounter cars and trams all over the place.
+It’s located just on the left side of the Royal Palace.
+Keep in mind that this is a road where you’ll meet cars and trams all over the place.

 Lady of the Sablon Church